Why have there been so many missed penalties at Euro 2025?

 Just what is going on with penalties at Euro 2025?

-Ahead of Saturday’s quarter-final between France and Germany, only 12 of the 25 penalties taken at the tournament had been scored, including just five of the 14 in England’s shoot-out victory over Sweden.
+Ahead of the semi-final stage, only 24 of the 41 penalties taken at the tournament had been scored, including just five of the 14 in England’s “ridiculous” shoot-out victory over Sweden.

+The quarter-finals were chaotic from beginning to end.
+Norway striker and former Ballon d’Or winner Ada Hegerberg missed the target completely in her country’s defeat to Italy, the second time she had missed a penalty at the tournament.

+England and Sweden’s penalty shoot-out featured the lowest conversation rate in Women’s Euro history, with just 36 per cent scored, as the Lionesses survived to reach the semi-finals.

 The following night, Spain missed two penalties in their 2-0 victory over Switzerland, with Mariona Caldentey and Alexia Putellas both failing to score from the spot in what was ultimately a comfortable victory for the world champions.

-“I think both keepers made a few incredible saves a piece in that shoot-out,” England defender Esme Morgan said on Saturday.
+“I think both keepers made a few incredible saves a piece in that shoot-out,” England defender Esme Morgan said.
 “The word I would just use is ridiculous.
 I've never seen anything like it before, and I was thinking, goodness me, what is going on, but thankfully it turned in our favour.”

 Penalty conversation rates tend to be lower during shoot-outs at major international tournaments, where the pressure is extreme.
 Some studies have shown that average conversion rates in penalty shoot-outs is around 75 to 80 percent, with similar results for men and women.